Smart Kids, Unacceptable Reading Scores

 This is the Information Age.
 To productively handle information you need to research (read), process (think), and use (write).
 So reading, writing and critical thinking are today’s essential skills.
 They are what I, as a writer, do as a way of life.
 It’s fun.
 And it's the kind of mental training that all our students need.

-But much textbook learning in recent years has been fact and test driven, with no narrative base.
-In keeping with this trend, “reading” has been taught as an abstract decoding process.
+Reading is often taught as an abstract decoding process.
 While decoding skills are helpful, that is not what reading is about.

 Good writers do draft after draft of their work.
 Writing rarely comes easily to anyone--but it always makes you think.

-Speeches and projects add purpose and dynamism to that reading/writing/thinking process.
 When students give oral presentations of their writing, teachers get a chance to grade on the spot, helping with the paper pile problem.

 I have never stopped being a student.
 I've taken courses at Johns Hopkins, Harvard, Bennington, Cornell, and the Wharton School of Business.

 I've been a teacher: in Syracuse, New York, Omaha, Nebraska, and Virginia Beach, Virginia.
 And I've taught in elementary school, middle school, high school, and in a community college.
-A taught a writing course to high school English teachers (who got U of Va credit for it).
+I taught a writing course to high school English teachers (who got U of Va credit for it).
 I had fun, the teachers may have worked harder than they expected.

 Currently, I am writing a storyteller's book on biology, which includes new research into evolutionary biology and presents the three domains that currently describe the biological world (but may soon change).
 It's an amazing subject, perhaps the defining science of our time.
 I'm having fun.